Get your personal plan match in 2 minutes

 The Honest Comparison: Health Sharing vs ACA for Surgery

 For a single major surgery in a year, Zion comes out ahead on total cost.
-But ACA has an out-of-pocket maximum that protects you if you have multiple events in the same year — health sharing doesn't cap your total annual exposure the same way.
+But ACA plans cap your annual out-of-pocket at $9,200 for an individual in 2026 — health sharing doesn't cap your total annual exposure the same way, so multiple events in one year carry more financial risk.

 What This Means for Your Decision